2019 World Athletics Championships – Women's 4 × 100 metres relay: Summary

-China's final pass from Kong Lingwei to Ge Manqi was disastrous.
-While being competitive for a bronze medal in the World Championships, they were unable to complete the pass within the 30 metre zone.
-Two metres after the zone, Ge stopped with both athletes holding the baton.
-Ge released it and both athletes ran back into the zone, hesitated in the middle for a moment, then on to just outside the beginning of the (previous rules) zone.
-Kong then tried to step forward to pass the baton, but she passed Ge standing in a statuesque position to receive the baton.
-Ge refused to take it.
-Kong then stepped behind Ge, handed her the baton and Ge took off running some 20 seconds after Jackson had crossed the finish line.
-Because the baton pass did not adhere to the rules, China was disqualified.
+Behind the front four, China's final pass from Kong Lingwei to Ge Manqi was disastrous.
+Arriving in the zone in contention for the bronze medal along with Switzerland, Great Britain and the United States, they were unable to complete the pass within the 30 metre zone.
+Two metres after the zone, Ge stopped with both athletes still holding the baton.
+Ge released it and both athletes scurried back into the zone, hesitated for a moment, then attempted to affect the exchange again.
+Kong tried to step forward to pass the baton, but she passed Ge who was standing in a statuesque position and not ready to accept the baton.
+Kong then stepped behind Ge, handed her the baton and Ge finally took off running some 20 seconds after Jackson, Neita and Parker had already crossed the finish line.
+The efforts were in vain in any case, as because the baton pass did not adhere to the rules, China was disqualified.

 Jamaica's winning time 41.44 was the eighth fastest women's 4 × 100 of all time.
-4 of the 7 faster races also were Jamaican teams with Shelly-Ann Fraser-Pryce as a member.
+At this point, five of the top eight times in history were Jamaican; Shelly-Ann Fraser-Pryce had participated in all five.